Aranmula: Temples

+Aranmula Vadakke Kottaram (Aranmula Mangattu Palace) is a royal palace that was built over 200 years ago.
+The last king of Aranmula resided there.
+The architectural beauty and historical significance of Aranmula Vadakke Kottaram make it a valuable cultural treasure.

 Aranmula Panchayat

-Shija T Toji is the panchayat president while NS Kumar (Makkan)is the vice-president.
+Shija T Toji is the president of the panchayat while N S Kumar is the vice-president.

 Politics

-Aranmula Assembly constituency is part of Pathanamthitta (Lok Sabha constituency).
-Smt Veena George is the present MLA of the constituency.
+Aranmula Assembly constituency forms part of the Pathanamthitta Lok Sabha constituency.
+The current MLA representing Aranmula is Veena George, who is also the state health minister.

+Historically, Aranmula — along with most areas of the present-day Pathanamthitta district — was part of the Quilon (Kollam) or Central Travancore division under the erstwhile Kingdom of Travancore.
+The Pathanamthitta district was officially formed on November 1, 1982, bringing together regions from the neighbouring districts of Alappuzha, Kottayam, and Idukki.

+Education

+Aranmula hosts a range of educational institutions that cater to students across different age groups and academic levels.
+SVGV Higher Secondary School, Kidangannoor, AMM Higher Secondary School, Edayaranmula, provide quality primary and secondary education, while the College of Engineering, Aranmula, under the Co-operative Academy of Professional Education (CAPE), Government of Kerala, offers higher education in engineering and technology.
+The primary government school in Aranmula is Government Vocational Higher Secondary School (GVHSS) Aranmula.

+This diversity of institutions ensures that students in and around Aranmula have access to comprehensive educational opportunities — from the foundational years to professional courses.

-Environmental movements
+Environmental Movements

 The Ministry of Civil Aviation of the Government of India has issued a letter dated 25 May 2015 withdrawing the ‘in-principle’ approval to the proposed Aranmula Airport Project.
 The Civil Aviation Ministry has also forwarded copies of the letter withdrawing the approval for the airport project to the Prime Minister's Office, Rashtrapathi Bhavan, Ministry of Home Affairs, Defence Ministry, Planning Commission, Departments of Economic Affairs and Revenue, and the Project Monitoring Group at Vigyan Bhavan in New Delhi.
 Prior to this, on 8 May 2015, the Ministry of Defence withdrew the No Objection Certificate (NOC) to the project.
 Earlier, on 28 May 2014, the National Green Tribunal (NGT) had cancelled the environment clearance granted to the project by the Union Ministry of Environment and Forests.